-- Dedicated faculty advisors and career advisors help you set professional goals and develop an educational plan designed for you to best attain those goals.
-In addition, specialized workshops help you build your résumé, highlight your skills and develop a portfolio of work to help set you apart.
+- Dedicated faculty and career advisors help students set professional goals and develop an educational plan designed for them to best attain those goals.

-- You’ll have the opportunity to network with employers who visit campus each year, including career fairs, on-campus interviews and career events geared to your major.
+- Students have the opportunity to network with employers who visit campus each year, including career fairs, on-campus interviews and career events geared to your major.

-- Participation in competitions as a member of DECA, BPA, FCCLA and other nationally recognized student organizations help build leadership, career skills and your résumé.
+- Participation in competitions as a member of the ADTEAM, Vex Robotics, or DECA, BPA, FCCLA and other nationally recognized student organizations helps build leadership, career skills and student résumés.